Skip to main content

 How does it work?

-You renew the mortgage you have today with the same terms and possibly a new interest rate.
+You renew the mortgage you have today with the same terms and conditions, at the current interest rate.

 A new mortgage is created and you may have to go through the steps of requalifying if the amount has gone up or your financial situation has changed.